pieroproietti/penguins-eggs-book/chapter-5.md

 ## Method1: using `get-eggs` (Arch/Debian/Devuan/Ubuntu)

-The `get-eggs` command is used to add the `penguins-eggs-ppa` repository and configure it on Arch, Debian, Devuan, Ubuntu, or their derivatives.
-Here's how you can use it:
+The `get-eggs` command is used to add the `penguins-eggs-ppa` repository, nodesource repository - when need - and configure penguins-eggs on Arch, Debian, Devuan, Ubuntu, or their derivatives.

+You need just a prerequisites: `git`.
+If you don't have `git` installed, just install it before:
+`sudo apt install git` on Debian, or `sudo pacman -Sy git` for Arch,

+Here's how you can use it, copy and paste:

 ```
 git clone https://github.com/pieroproietti/get-eggs